xparq/NMAKE-Jumpstart/README.txt

 WARNING: '80s tech!
-Still in early development! ;) (Just barely passed the "MVP" status after intergrating it into a smallish repo (sfw) of mine.)
+Still in early development! ;)

 It aims to have the following features, though: